bokulich-publications/cryovalidation/README.md

 ## Requirements

 QIIME 2 is required to run most of the commands described in the Jupyter Notebook.
 To install the latest version of QIIME 2 refer to [these](https://library.qiime2.org/quickstart/amplicon) instructions.
-Detailed session information and the list of required R packages for data processing and plotting are provided within the accompanying R Markdown file.
+For detailed session information and the list of required R packages for data processing and plotting in R are provided within the accompanying R session info file.

 ### File explanations

  - Jupyter Notebook contains code to process raw data and reproduce the QIIME 2 analyses, including stats and files used for main figures
  - R Markdown file contains code to process QIIME 2 outputs and plot the data in R
+ - R session info file contains information on the R environment and required packages